 The braid size you get is up to you, what look you want, and how long you want your look to last.
 The smaller the braids, the longer they last.

-Small braids are great for creating intricate styles.
+Small braids are great for creating intricate styles and for allowing your natural hair to grow.
 They also give you easy access to cleanse and moisturize your scalp.
 On the other hand, small braids create more tension with your scalp and take up to 12 hours to install and up to 12 hours to take down.

 Large and jumbo braids are for you if you don’t plan to keep them in longer than a month or so.
 Although you can’t create complex styles with this size, you can still add some flair with cuffs and beads.
 You can also ask your braider to try different parting patterns or to incorporate some color.